 How much extra can I charge for branded packaging?

-Should I include packaging costs in my food cost?
+Should packaging costs be part of my food cost calculations?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source